openedx/credentials/docs/decisions/0007-learner-status-endpoint.rst

 - Add the endpoint to platform.
-  This was rejected because the long term plan is to move the course credential responsibilities to the Credentials IDA, and it would need to be remimplemented.
+  This was rejected because the long term plan is to move the course credential responsibilities to the Credentials IDA, and it would need to be reimplemented.
 It would be coming from the current source of truth, but platform may not have the discovery information needed for reconciling the program data.

 References
 **********